alchemyplatform/aa-sdk/site/smart-accounts/accounts/modular-account.md

 ### Architecture

-The standard focuses on the development of modules or plugins, and on the interactions between these plugins and modular smart contract accounts (or “MSCA”).
+The standard focuses on the development of modules or plugins, and on the interactions between these plugins and modular smart accounts (or “MSCA”).
 Following [ERC-4337](https://eips.ethereum.org/EIPS/eip-4337), it splits validation and execution functions in order to allow for greater customization within these components while also ensuring that they remain composable.
 It also adds pre- and post-execution hooks as a third functional component to plugins, enabling more finely grained functionality.

 ![ERC-6900](/images/erc-6900.png)